aled1027/rust_med/README.md

 - appState has all the state
 - appService is the main engine for running things
   - It uses some utility classes: audioService for audio-related things and tauriService for interacting with tauri

+Ideas:

+- Learn to make a sick textarea field with buttons
+- Learn to make a sick menu